In April, I took a closer look at another cryptocurrency hardware wallet that is based on a fork of the Trezor One code. During this analysis,

 Here is an overview of the issues that I reported:

-- may be broken, but behave reasonably for most use cases (undefined behaviour)
+may be broken, but behave reasonably for most use cases (undefined behavior)

 Details for Vulnerability No. 1